kozhurkin/pipers/README.md

 }
 ```

-### pp.WaitTail()
+### pp.Tail()
-As mentioned above, Pipers returns an error immediately.
+As mentioned above, Pipers returns an error immediately.\
 However, concurrently running goroutines may be executed for some time.\
-If you need to be guaranteed to wait for parallel running goroutines to complete, use `pp.WaitTail()`.
+If you need to be guaranteed to wait for parallel running goroutines to complete, use `pp.Tail()`.
 ``` golang
 import github.com/kozhurkin/pipers